anhlh-edsolabs/multi-owners-signing-ui/README.md

 # Multi-Owners Contract Signing Tool

-This project is a web-based application for managing and signing multi-owner contracts using blockchain technology.
-It leverages various libraries and frameworks to provide a seamless user experience for interacting with smart contracts.
+~~This project is a web-based application for managing and signing multi-owner contracts using blockchain technology.
+It leverages various libraries and frameworks to provide a seamless user experience for interacting with smart contracts.~~

+Nah, it's just me trying to learn web dev using ReactJS.
+The milestones achieved in this project are:

+- Component design & refinement.
+- State & Store management.
+By saying `Store` I mean the App's local memory, not just some grocery store you're thinking of.
+- Writing and using Hooks.
+- Form management.
+- Getting data from an API.
+- Connect wallet and sign structured data.
+- Query smart contract data & execute transactions.
+- Deploy to a domain.

 ## Table of Contents